 The majority of Code Staff are required to defer a portion of their annual bonus into shares in the Group.
-Executive directors defer 50% of any bonus awarded for three years via the Share Bonus Plan (see "Link between pay and performance" section above for further details on performance measurement / assessment).
+Executive directors defer 50% of any bonus awarded for three years via the Share Bonus Plan.

 Group long-term incentives